mxriverlynn/backbone.picky/readme.md

 deselect a model that is not the currently selected model, the actual selected model will not be deselected.

-### SingleSelect Attributes
+### SingleSelect Properties

-The following attribute is set by the multi-select automatically
+The following property is set by the multi-select automatically

 ### SingleSelect#selected